tanyjnaaman/portfolio/content/blog/Reflecting on leaving mechanical engineering, two years later/index.md

 We have to go further back than two years ago for this.
 Back in 2019, I matriculated as a double degree student in mechanical engineering and economics.
 Why mechanical engineering?
 Well, it was sorta related to why economics as well.
 In much of my teens, I - and I suspect a good number of my peers at the time, too - was very idealistic and going through my own struggles with my health and in school.
 And this idealism manifested itself as a deep desire to do something somehow so great that it would outshine all of the things I had thought of as my failures and my points of shame.
 In particular, I had settled on the decision to enter the civil service, and so I thought covering my bases in mechanical engineering and economics would make me this special individual.

 It was not quite meant to be though, and cracks started to show even before I began school.
-I turned down the seemingly-always-coveted-overly-prestigious PSC Scholarship, and a lot of with was to do with my reservations towards engineering.
+I turned down the seemingly-always-coveted-overly-prestigious PSC Scholarship, and a lot of which was to do with my reservations towards engineering.
 But the train had already left the station - I had already accepted an offer from NUS to study the double degree, and I figured I'd just go ahead with it.
 I wish I could say I thought it through and decided it was a risk worth taking, but really, it was me intentionally ignoring what seemed to be warning signs in my head.

 ## My three semesters of engineering